Cartoon Explanations of Image Classifiers: Related Work

 \section{Related Work}

 The Rate-Distortion Explanation (RDE) framework was first introduced in \cite{RDE_original_2019}, and extended in \cite{in_distribution_cosmas_2020}, as a mathematically well-founded and intuitive explanation framework.
 RDEs are model-agnostic explanations and inspired by rate-distortion theory, which studies lossy-data compression.
 An explanation in RDE consists of a relatively sparse mask over the input features, highlighting the relevant set of features.
 The mask is optimized to produce low distortion in the model output after applying perturbations to the unselected features in the input while remaining relatively sparse.
 The authors of \cite{in_distribution_cosmas_2020} also applied RDE to non-canonical input representations to explain model decisions in challenging domains such as audio classification \cite{engel2017neural} and radio-map estimation \cite{levie2019radiounet,levieIEEE2020}.
 The explanation principle of optimizing a mask $s\in [0,1]^n$ was first proposed by \cite{Fong_vedaldi_2017} who explained image classification decisions by considering one of the two ``deletion games": (1) optimizing for the smallest deletion mask that causes the class score to drop significantly or (2) optimizing for the largest deletion mask that has no significant effect on the class score.
 The original RDE approach \cite{RDE_original_2019} is based on the second deletion game.
 We decided to work within the RDE framework, due to its flexible mathematical formulation.
 However, we note that other viable mask-based explanation frameworks such as RISE \cite{Petsiuk2018RISERI}, which does not assume access to the model gradient, exist.
+Other explanation methods developed by the research community are typically either (1) gradient-based such as Smoothgrad \cite{Smooth_Grad_2017}, Integrated Gradients \cite{Integrated_gradient_2017_sundararajan}, and Grad-CAM \cite{Grad_CAM_2017}, (2) surrogate models such as LIME \cite{LIME_2016}, (3) based on propagation of activations in neurons such as LRP \cite{Layerwise_relevance_prop2015,DeepLIFT_2017}, and DeepLIFT \cite{DeepLIFT_2017}, (4) based on Shapely values from game-theory \cite{SHAP_neurips_2017}, (6) concept-based such as Concept Activation Vectors \cite{Kim2018InterpretabilityBF}, or (7) based on generative causal explanations \cite{generativecausal2020}.
+Also related are methods that were developed to explain individual neurons such as in \cite{preferred_inputs_for_neurons,dhamdhere2018how}.
+To our knowledge, all existing explainability methods operate in pixel space and all methods looking for sparse explanations demand sparsity in pixel space \cite{RDE_original_2019,Fong_vedaldi_2017,chang_GAN_explanation_2018}.